Liverpool F.C. Reserves and Academy: The Academy

 In 1998, a new state-of-the-art Youth Academy was opened in Kirkby, Metropolitan Borough of Knowsley.
 It replaced the older, more informal youth system, and enables the club to focus their youth development and scouting, employing new techniques and FA standards.

 Scouts attend many local youth matches looking for talented boys.
 A boy will then be invited to attend training sessions at the Academy.
 They are currently taken in as young as the age of six.
 Former England International player Jamie Carragher started at Liverpool when he was aged just nine, with Michael Owen joining at eleven, and Steven Gerrard joining at the age of eight.

 On the walls of the indoor centre hang the words 'Technique', 'Attitude', 'Balance', and 'Speed'.
 'TABS' is the key word preached at The Academy.
 Academy director Alex Inglethorpe has said the remit of the academy is to produce physically, technically, tactically and mentally elite players with enough quality to represent the senior side in the Champions League.
 Liverpool won the 2005 Champions league with two locally born academy graduates starting in the final.

 Academy partnerships

 The Academy has a long-lasting affiliation with MTK Budapest's Sándor Károly Football Academy and maintains a number of football schools worldwide through partnerships with football clubs and commercial and sports organisations.
 LFC International Football Academy currently has branches in Scandinavia (Norway, Denmark, Sweden, Finland, and Gran Canaria during winter), America (Texas and Plymouth, the latter through an affiliate with CS United Soccer Club), Egypt (Cairo), South Africa (Durban and Johannesburg), China (Guilin), India (Pune, in cooperation with DSK Shivajians), and Japan (Tokyo).
 Previously schools were also run in Abuja, Belfast, Boston, Charlotte, Cyprus, Dublin, Hong Kong, Iceland, Jakarta, Katwijk, Lisbon, Madrid, Malta, Mumbai, Manila, Nairobi, Saint Vincent, and Singapore.

 Academy squad

+Players listed in bold have made at least one senior first-team appearance.